 It’s sort of like a collaboration between industrials and natural resources, with an emphasis on cross-border transactions.

-In the first part of this mini-series, we’ll cover the metals and mining angle and you’ll learn:
+In the article, we’ll cover the Metals and Mining Investment Banking sector and you’ll learn:

 - How to break in